Symptoms and Diagnosis

 Over the Counter Medicine

 Antihistamine medication sold over the counter should be given as the last resort for canine allergy treatment, i.e., when other natural remedies do not show satisfactory results.
-This therapeutic formulation suppresses the action of histamine, which is produced by the immune system at the time of allergies.
+This therapeutic formulation suppresses the action of histamine.
 The correct dosage would be 2 milligram for every two pounds weight of the pet.